dal437/Health-site-project/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

 (___TODO__: your project name_)

-# Shoppy Shoperson
+# Medical Check-in

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+It's very important that every person has a yearly medical check-up.
+However several people believe that as long as they are feeling fine, then they are completely healthy.
+Individuals who have a family history of a certain disease, especially in cancer, have a higher probability of receiving the genes that express that disease.

+Medical Check-in is a web app that allows users to enter certain information of themselves such as: their gender, their age, and their last medical check-up.
+Using this information, the site will be able to tell you whether it's time for a medical check-in or if they are fine to wait, but that they should definitely remember to have a medical check-in.
+The site will focus on specific types of cancers where there is more information regarding the age when certain individuals receive this illness.

+The site will also have an about page regarding facts about each cancer that the site uses and then a third page in which the site will give a few helpful sites that can give them more information about certain cancers stored in a database.
+There will also be an option in which the site will ask the user if they have a site that they may like and will give them the option to add the site in the list.
+When the site is submitted, the site will be added to the list with the site thanking the user.

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will use given information in order to render an answer.

-* users can have multiple lists (via references)
-* each list can have multiple items (by embedding)
+The application will also use databases to have helpful sites for users to access and have the option to add a helpful site.

+* users will input information to receive data about a certain cancer
+* the site will also have an about page regarding a mini description.

 (___TODO__: sample documents_)